Juma-Emmanuel/Taskapp/README.md

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+a simple app for keeping daily

 A few resources to get you started if this is your first Flutter project: